icook/yota/docs/Validators.rst

 be passed back via an AJAX request and fed into Yota's JacaScript jQuery plugin, although it could be used in other ways.
 Details about this functionality are in the AJAX documentation section.

+This section is currenly in need of expansion, however examples of common validator execution patterns can be found in the Flask section of the yota_examples repository on github.
+The critical sections are located in the view methods.

 Special Key Values
 =====================